fetaplop/m3-project-client/README.md

 - PublicRoute.js

-# src/lib
+### src/lib

-These services are responsible for all the calls to the backend with axios.
+These services are responsible for all the calls to the backend using axios.
 Auth.js is a HOC (higher-order component) that provides authentication state to all the components that need to know it (the consumers) and it is using auth service to do that.

 - Authentication HOC in Auth.js
   - withAuth(WrappedComponent)